 Ecuador - wildlife from the Andes to Amazon

 Ecuador has long been one of our favourite destinations.
-This year we return to the mainland, in search of some of the country’s exciting mammal life, while also enjoying the abundant birds, butterflies and botany.
+We travel to the mainland, in search of some of the country’s exciting mammal life, while also enjoying the abundant birds, butterflies and botany.

 We start by visiting the paramo of the high Andes, where we will spend time searching for Spectacled Bear and Mountain Tapir, while Andean Condor circle overhead.